top of page

 All kinds of dreams, all kinds of people.

-The Dreamcoat was created by Nicola Sokell in 2005.
-It’s an invitation for connection and reflection and an opportunity to see our individual dreams as part of the collective whole, and how our dream stories, and the lives and world we create from them, are a constant collaboration.
+It’s a worldwide invitation to imagination, connection and possibility.
+And an opportunity to see our individual dreams as part of the collective whole, and how our dream stories, and the lives and world we create from them, are a constant collaboration.

 Festivals and celebrations:

-Edinburgh Festival, The Big Chill, Glastonbury Festival, Festinho, Rollright Fayre, Secret Garden Party, Brighton Festival; Port Elliot; Superheroes, San Francisco; The Hurly Burly, Brighton.
+Edinburgh Festival, The Big Chill, Glastonbury Festival, Noisily; Festinho, Rollright Fayre, Secret Garden Party, Brighton Festival; Port Elliot; Superheroes, San Francisco; The Hurly Burly, Brighton; Camp Quirky; No Time For Waste Festival, North Tyneside.

 Community orgs: